etherlinkcom/token-deployments/README.md

 ### Custom OApps

-If the contract is not a classic OFT, it is recommended to deploy it manually with hardhat-deploy instead like that:
+If the contract is not a classic OFT, it is recommended to deploy it manually with hardhat-deploy instead as follows:
 ```
-npx hh deploy --tags <TAG_OF_DEPLOYMENT> --network <DESIRED_NETWORK>
+npx hardhat deploy --tags <TAG_OF_DEPLOYMENT> --network <DESIRED_NETWORK>
 ```

 ## Verify